DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 This allows users who are able to press Space together with other keys to navigate more quickly.

-Pressing any of the other keys:
+Pressing any of the other |product name| keys:

 * a panning key (Forward, Backward)
 * a D-Pad key (Up, Down, Left, Right, Center)